 “Go have fun while I work on my tan,” she suggested.
 “I will still be here when you’re done.”

 “Sure you don’t want to come?”
 Travis tried to tempt her away from the beach to go with him, but she wouldn’t budge.

 “Think of how awesome I’m going to look with golden tan skin,” she teased.

-“Okay, you win,” he said, kissing her.
+“Okay, you win,” he said and kissed her.
 “I’ll be back in a bit.”
-Taking the sailboard, he walked toward the ocean.
+He took the sailboard and walked toward the ocean.

 The warm tropical sun slowly baked Charlotte to a golden brown, and she felt overheated.
-Putting her sunglasses on her face, she walked toward the water, where Travis had been windsurfing and waded in.
+She placed her sunglasses on her face, walked toward the water where Travis had been windsurfing and waded in.
 The water was refreshingly cool and crystal clear.
-About 40 feet away stood a man who noticed Charlotte splashing around, and he walked toward her.
+About 40 feet away stood a man who noticed Charlotte as she splashed around and he walked toward her.

-“Hi there, pretty young thing,” he said, trying to impress her.
+“Hi there, pretty young thing,” he said.
+He tried his best to impress her.

-Not wanting to be rude, she waved.
+Charlotte didn’t wish to be rude so she waved.
 “Hi.”